-- What configuration options does it provide as well as suggested usage noting defaults.
+- What configuration options does the charm provide?
+As well as suggested usage of configuration noting defaults.

-- What files does it retrieve from the Internet
+- What files does the charm retrieve from the Internet?

-- Instructions on how to deploy the service and scale it out.
+- Instructions on how to deploy the charm and scale it out.

-- How the charm should be used in relation to configuration options and relations.
+- How the charm should be related to other charms.

 - Support including contact and upstream project information.

 Make note of sections of the README that need improvement or are missing.

 Take a look at the charm's config.yaml file, using the Charm Configuration document for reference.
 We also recommend you cross-reference it with the README to make sure the options in the README are defined in the config.yaml and vise-versa.

 Inspect the charm's metadata.yaml file and use the Charm metadata document as reference.